 1.2.1: Audio-only and Video-only (Prerecorded)

 This is being reviewed and updated on an ongoing basis.
-Where auto-generated closed captions are not available, transcripts are planned to be produced and included.
+Where auto-generated closed captions are not available, transcripts are produced and included.

 1.2.3 & 1.2.5: Audio Description or Media Alternative (Prerecorded)